 - Eye Exams: Diabetes can cause eye problems and may lead to blindness.
 Early detection and treatment of eye problems can save someone’s sight.
 The Get Eye Smart website offers tips to keep eyes healthy.

 - The iDo Coalition developed fact sheets to help people manage their diabetes.

-- The American Diabetes Association offers healthy recipes for diabetics.
+- The American Diabetes Association offers healthy recipes to help with meal planning.

 - Free diabetes materials are available from the National Diabetes Education Program website.

 - The Nevada Diabetes Association for Children and Adults has created the Nevada Diabetes Resource Directory of doctors in Nevada who specialize in diabetes care.

 Also included in the directory are low cost clinics, help with medications, support groups and other services available in Nevada.

 Download the 2015 – 2016 directory in English or Spanish.
 PDF